Digital forensic investigation

 How does NFIR work?

 Every digital forensic investigation starts with securing digital traces.
 This is very meticulous work and a prerequisite for forensic investigation.
 NFIR therefore only works with internationally approved hardware and software.
 Technical specialists secure traces on digital data carriers (such as hard discs, flash memory and USB sticks) and make a forensic copy, which will be examined.
 The study always concludes with a report.
-All of these phases are clearly depicted in the roadmap below.
+The four steps of a digital forensic investigation: securing, identify, copying and report.

 Multidisciplinary forensic research